-Vacation leave will not be advanced, and must be earned prior to the pay period in which it is used.
+Vacation leave will not be advanced and must be earned before the pay period in which it is used.
 Vacation leave accumulated from the prior pay period will be applied to time off during the current pay period.
-If, after the prior pay period’s leave hours are applied there is leave without pay, then the current pay period’s leave accumulation will be calculated on a prorated basis and will be available for use during the following pay period.
+If, after the prior pay period’s leave hours are applied, there is leave without pay.
+The current pay period’s leave accumulation will be calculated on a prorated basis and available for use during the following pay period.

-A staff member who transfers from one department to another takes along unused, accumulated vacation leave hours which are available for immediate use.
+A staff member who transfers from one department to another takes long, unused, accumulated vacation leave hours available for immediate use.
 Staff members who are terminating and have unused accumulated vacation leave hours will receive vacation leave compensation upon termination.

 The final pay period’s vacation leave earnings for staff members in non-exempt positions who leave university employment before the end of the pay period will be calculated based on the total number of hours worked in the final pay period exclusive of overtime hours worked.
 The final pay period’s vacation leave earnings for staff members in exempt positions who leave university employment before the end of the pay period will be calculated on a prorated basis.

-No staff member may take vacation leave unless such leave is approved by the supervisor.
+No staff member may take vacation leave unless the supervisor approves such leave.
 The staff member’s preferred vacation date requests will be considered whenever practical.
-However, the university reserves the right to deny vacation leave which may hinder the normal or continuous operation of the department.
-If scheduling conflicts arise due to multiple requests for the same vacation time off, requests will be granted based on the staff members’ length of service with the university (i.e., the longest service staff member being granted first preference for the vacation time), within the constraints of efficient departmental operation.
+However, the university reserves the right to deny vacation leave, which may hinder the department's normal or continuous operation.
+If scheduling conflicts arise due to multiple requests for the same vacation time off, requests will be granted based on the staff members’ length of service with the university (i.e., the longest-serving staff member being granted first preference for the vacation time) within the constraints of efficient departmental operation.

-Supervisors of individuals employed in nine-, ten- or eleven-month positions should ensure that earned vacation hours are used during a staff member's scheduled work months.
-Vacation leave for a part-time staff member is not intended to extend the number of approved workdays/workweeks or to provide monetary compensation in lieu of time off at the conclusion of the nine-, ten- or eleven-month period.
+Supervisors of individuals employed in nine-, to ten- or eleven-month positions should ensure that earned vacation hours are used during a staff member's scheduled work months.
+Vacation leave for a part-time staff member is not intended to extend the number of approved workdays/workweeks or provide monetary compensation in lieu of time off at the nine-member conclusion eleven-month period.

-For the well-being of staff members and the university, all staff members are expected to use their vacation leave hours on an annual basis in recognition of the regenerative value of a periodic change of routine.
+For staff members and the university's well-being, all staff members are expected to use their vacation leave hours on an annual basis to recognize the regenerative value of a periodic change of routine.
 However, a staff member may carry over unused vacation hours from one calendar year (January 1 through December 31) to the next, not to exceed 160 hours (20 working days).
 Staff members who have more than the allowable vacation leave accumulated at the end of the calendar year will lose unused hours that exceed the maximum carryover balances.

 Illness or injury occurring during a staff member’s vacation leave will not be changed to sick leave unless the staff member or an immediate family member (see Sick Leave policy) is hospitalized.
-Documentation of hospitalization may be requested by the supervisor.
+The supervisor may request documentation of hospitalization.

 Holidays or bonus days recognized by the university which occur during a staff member’s vacation leave are not deducted from earned vacation hours.

 Regular staff members who are injured on the job and who are released from work for over three days following the date of injury are eligible to supplement their time-loss benefits with sick or vacation leave payments.
-The authorization for release from work must be approved by the third-party administrator for Workers Compensation and be identified as a time loss injury.
-The staff member will receive Workers Compensation time loss benefits for time away from work and will be given the opportunity to supplement time loss benefits with sick or vacation leave, as follows: for every seven-day period for which the staff member receives non-taxable time loss benefits, the staff member may choose to supplement the time loss benefits with ten hours of sick leave pay (or vacation leave pay if sick leave has been exhausted).
+The authorization for release from work must be approved by the third-party administrator for Workers Compensation and be identified as a time-loss injury.
+The staff member will receive Workers Compensation time loss benefits for time away from work and will be allowed to supplement time loss benefits with sick or vacation leave, as follows: for every seven-day period for which the staff member receives non-taxable time-loss benefits, the staff member may choose to supplement the time loss benefits with ten hours of sick leave pay (or vacation leave pay if sick leave has been exhausted).

 Supplementation will be handled on a case-by-case basis.
-Generally supplementation will be addressed at the point when the injured staff member returns to work because most injured staff members return to work within a month.
-In situations when it is clear that the staff members will be on time loss benefits for longer than a month, Human Resources will apprise the staff member of the supplementation option while the staff member is off work so that supplementation payments can be made in a timely manner.
+Generally, supplementation will be addressed when the injured staff member returns to work because most injured staff members return to work within a month.
+When it is clear that the staff members will be on time loss benefits for longer than a month, Human Resources will apprise the supplementation option while the staff member is promptly making supplementation payments.

 The staff member must have sick and/or vacation leave accrued at the time of injury.
 Supplementation will not be offered until the injury has been clearly determined to be a Workers Compensation claim.
 Supplementation will not be available to staff members who return to work on a reduced work schedule.